gnirmal1/cs-f363-tetris/README.md

 Set the maximum level in the game using the `max_level` parameter.

 ## Salient Display Features
-- **Shadow**: The game displays a shadow for the falling pieces to show where they would end up on the current trajectory.
+###Shadow
-- **Next Piece**: Below the game board, the current level, the lines cleared (score), and the next piece to follow are displayed.
+  The game displays a shadow for the falling pieces to show where they would end up on the current trajectory.

-## Extetromino Distribution
+###Next Piece
-One of the unique features of **EXtendedTETRIckS** is the ability to include extetromino shapes, which are geometric shapes composed of multiple conjoined tetromino blocks.
-The game allows you to specify the range of extetromino shapes to be included, providing an additional layer of complexity and challenge.
+  Below the game board, the current level, the lines cleared (score), and the next piece to follow are displayed.

 ## Input Format
 The game configuration is defined in an input file named `input.tetris`.
 The file should follow a specific format to ensure proper parsing and game customization.
 The input file is divided into three sections: Section1, Section2, and Section3.
 Section1 contains the primary game configuration parameters, while Section2 is used for function definitions, and Section3 is reserved for future extensions.